 Professionals in Sustainability Webinar Series at ESF 1/12/2021SHARE:

-The speaker series gives students an insight into a variety of careers benefiting from degrees such as ESF's online degree in Sustainability Management and the opportunity to ask questions of and network with professionals in the sustainability field.
+The speaker series gives students an insight into a variety of careers benefiting from sustainability degree programs at ESF and the opportunity to ask questions of and network with professionals in this field.

 "These connections and the insights shared during this program will ensure ESF students graduate with a strong professional network and the skills and knowledge they need to help their employers realize their missions and visions," said Joanie Mahoney, President.
 "ESF's partnerships with environmental leaders and professionals who advocate for social and environmental justice are a hallmark of the ESF experience."

 Throughout the Professionals in Sustainability webinar series, speakers will present their current work, career path to date, and thoughts on the knowledge and skills key to success in the field of sustainability and advocating for an environmentally strong future.

 The first presentation on February 10 and will feature ESF alumnae Kristine Ellsworth, '15.
 Ellsworth is an assistant environmental engineer who works for the New York State Department of Environmental Conservation in the Organics Reduction and Recycling section.
 She graduated ESF with a bachelor of science degree in environmental resources engineering and will share professional opportunities within the materials management industry specifically composting and the role of policy within NYS Department of Environmental Conservation.